Battle of the Crater: Battle

-The plan had failed, but Burnside, instead of cutting his losses, sent in Ferrero's men.
-Now faced with considerable flanking fire, they also descended into the crater, and for the next few hours, Mahone's soldiers, along with those of Major General Bushrod Johnson and artillery, slaughtered the IX Corps as it attempted to escape from the crater.
+Some of the officers in Ferrero's division removed their USCT badges, fearing the Confederates would also kill them on-site if they were captured and accounts by survivors of the battle report that some bayoneted black soldiers in the hope that the Confederates would be more lenient to them if they were captured.
+Ferrero himself was AWOL, having joined Ledlie in the rear to drink alcohol together.
 Some Union troops eventually advanced and flanked to the right beyond the crater to the earthworks and assaulted the Confederate lines, driving the Confederates back for several hours in hand-to-hand combat.
 Mahone's Confederates conducted a sweep out of a sunken gully area about 200 yd from the right side of the Union advance.
 The charge reclaimed the earthworks and drove the Union force back towards the east.
+The Confederates rained mortar shells into the crater, killing scores of men in the process.